-- 8.31 As explained earlier in the report, the original entrance and driveway serving the Manor would be reinstated as part of the application proposals and this would provide access to the remodelled lodge building.
-The proposed new-build cottages meanwhile would be served by a new access that would be created off Station Road at a point approximately 120m south of the proposed reinstated entrance and original driveway. - 8.32 The Highway Authority have confirmed that the traffic likely to be generated by the proposed development would not be significant and would be acceptable in terms of its potential impact on traffic flows on the local road network. - 8.33 Concerns were originally expressed by the Highway Authority in relation to the geometry of the proposed new access off Station Road and the visibility that can be achieved at this point.
-However, the Applicant has since submitted amended plans addressing these issues and demonstrating that the minimum required visibility can be achieved in both directions at the point of the proposed new access.
+- 8.38 As explained earlier in the report, the original entrance and driveway serving the Manor would be reinstated as part of the application proposals and this would provide access to the remodelled lodge building.
+The proposed new-build dwellings meanwhile would be served by a new access that would be created off Station Road at a point approximately 120m south of the proposed reinstated entrance and original driveway. - 8.39 The Highway Authority (LHA) have confirmed that the traffic likely to be generated by the proposed development would not be significant and would be acceptable in terms of its potential impact on traffic flows on the local road network whilst the proposed new access has been confirmed as being acceptable from a design and highway safety perspective. - 8.40 Subject to the recommended conditions and informatives set out below, the LHA have confirmed that the proposals are acceptable and, this being the case, the proposal accords with the NPPF, Local Plan Policy IN2 and Neighbourhood Plan Policy T1.

-- 8.34 The final comments of the Highway Authority have been received and, subject to the recommended conditions and informatives set out below, they have confirmed that the proposals are acceptable from a highway safety perspective.
-This being the case, the proposal accords with the NPPF, Local Plan Policy IN2 and Neighbourhood Plan Policy T1 in respect of highway safety issues. - 8.35 In relation to another matter, the Highway Authority have advised that Public Footpath I91 runs through the proposed site for the new-build cottages and would therefore need to be diverted as part of the scheme.
+8.41 In relation to another matter, both the Highway Authority and Melton Ramblers have advised that Public Footpath I91 runs through the proposed site for the new-build dwellings and would therefore need to be diverted as part of the scheme.
 The Highway Authority have raised no objection to this requirement and have recommended conditions securing the necessary diversion.
-Subject to these conditions the proposal would not prevent the continued use of a public footpath through the site ensuring accordance with Policy IN2 of the Local Plan.
+Subject to these conditions the proposal would not prevent the continued use of a public footpath through the site ensuring that there is also accordance with Policy IN2 of the Local Plan in this respect.

-8.36 Ecological Impacts
+8.42 Ecological Impacts

-- 8.37 An ecological appraisal incorporating bat surveys and great crested new surveys has been submitted with the application and the County Ecologist has confirmed acceptance of the recommendations set out in the report in relation to mitigation measures that are intended to be put in place to avoid any adverse impacts on protected species or their habitat.
-The County Ecologist has requested that a copy of the applicant's Impact Assessment and Conservation Payment Certificate (IACPC), countersigned by Natural England, be provided.
-The County Ecologist's request is for a copy of the countersigned IACPC to be provided prior to the determination of the application, however the applicant is not currently able to submit this at the time of preparing the Committee report as updated survey information needs to be submitted to Natural England which can only be carried out during the next ecological surveying window starting April/May 2024.
-Should Members be minded to approve the application therefore, it is recommended that the decision notice is not released until such time that a copy of the countersigned IACPC has been submitted.
-This will ensure that the proposal accords with Local Plan Policy EN2, and Policy ENV6 of the Neighbourhood Plan, in respect of the potential impacts of the proposed development on matters of ecological interest. - 8.38 The County Ecologist in their consultation response requested that details of biodiversity net gain proposals for the site be submitted prior to determination of the application.
-However, this comment was made in the context of the originally submitted proposal for 12no. new-build cottages which would have constituted a major application.
-The subsequent reduction in scale to 7no. cottages classifies the application as a minor development proposal for which there is currently no policy requirement to provide biodiversity net gain measures as part of a proposed development scheme.
-Furthermore, the application was submitted prior to the introduction of mandatory biodiversity net gain and is therefore not required to fulfil this statutory requirement.
+- 8.43 An ecological appraisal incorporating bat surveys and great crested new surveys has been submitted with the application and the County Ecologist has confirmed acceptance of the recommendations set out in the report in relation to mitigation measures that are intended to be put in place to avoid any adverse impacts on protected species or their habitat. - 8.44 As the derelict lodge building was recorded to have some bat potential, an updated emergence survey is required to be carried out.
+A condition in relation to this is recommended for imposition should Members be minded to approve the application.
+Further conditions requiring the implementation of precautionary recommendations from the submitted ecological appraisal are also recommended. - 8.45 Subject to the recommended conditions the proposal accords with Local Plan Policy EN2, and Policy ENV6 of the Neighbourhood Plan, in respect of the potential impacts of the proposed development on matters of ecological interest. - 8.46 The application was submitted prior to the introduction of mandatory biodiversity net gain and is therefore not required to fulfil this statutory requirement.

-8.39 Flood Risk & Drainage
+8.47 Flood Risk & Drainage

-8.40 The application site is located entirely within Flood Zone 1 and is therefore at a low risk of flooding itself.
+8.48 The application site is located entirely within Flood Zone 1 and is therefore at a low risk of flooding itself.
 Drainage information for the site has also been submitted and neither the Environment Agency nor the Lead Local Flood Authority (LLFA) have raised any objection in relation to the drainage proposals for the site.
-It is therefore the case that the proposal does not give rise to any concerns over increasing the risk of flooding elsewhere in accordance with the NPPF Policy EN11 of the Local Plan.
+It is therefore the case that the proposal does not give rise to any concerns over increasing the risk of flooding elsewhere in accordance with the NPPF and Policy EN11 of the Local Plan.